rumq/java-springboot-course/pages/CommonClassNotes.md

 We've gone through the first 3 today, and looked at the 4rth Bean injection briefly.
 We'll start from there in the next class.

 Today's meeting is recorded.
-You can find it here [Master Class Tech A B C D (2023-04-18 06:02 GMT+1)](https://drive.google.com/file/d/1Y66X-1sJSfrGhCemM0Ggh50nbCrNu8mj/view?usp=share_link).
+You can find it here [Spring Boot Day 01 Introduction](https://drive.google.com/file/d/1Y66X-1sJSfrGhCemM0Ggh50nbCrNu8mj/view?usp=share_link).

 ## 20 Apr 22, Thursday